Probate Q&A Series

 g.
 Distribute Proceeds

-After confirming the sale, the administrator uses sale proceeds to settle any remaining debts or expenses.
+After the sale, the administrator uses sale proceeds to settle any remaining debts or expenses as authorized.
 Any residual funds pass to heirs under the intestate succession statutes.

 2. Key Points to Remember

-• Complete inventory and appraisal within 90 days of appointment.
+• Complete inventory and appraisal within 3 months of qualification.

 • Pay valid debts and expenses before distributing assets.